mikitsu/shearch/README.md

 You can then issue requests to wherever you are listening:

 - GET requests will examine the "q" parameter and handle it according to redirect rules
-- GET requests without "q" paramter with an "opensearch" parameter will return opensearch xml
+- GET requests without "q" paramter with an "opensearch" parameter will return an HTML page with a ``<link rel="search">``, which should add a search engine to browsers
 - POST requests will update the redirect rules: every query paramter (in the URL) will add/update the corresponding shortcut.
-- PUT requests will update the basic configuration (prefix, separator and redirect) via query parameters
+- DELETE requests will remove saved shortcuts for the given path and all subpaths

+Every path saves shortcuts separately and looks up undefined shortcuts in parent components recursively.

 ### how a shortcut is matched